jworth/testclass/course/content/en/class1/extended.md

 expectsubmission: true
 title: Additional Watching
 description: >-
-  Extended interviews and commentary from Dalia Khamissy, Dhalia interviews, Benjamin Chesterton and Saree Makdisi
+  Extended interviews and commentary from *Dalia Khamissy*, *Benjamin Chesterton* and *Saree Makdisi* as well as instructions on submitting your next *Four Corners* image.
 ---
 Here is some more audio to frame your work this week: